julianwinking/chrome-banner-injector/README.md

 ## Features

-- Injects a banner at the top of specified websites.
+- Injects a banner at the top of specified websites
-- Customizable banner text for each website.
+- Customizable banner text for each website
-- Persistent configuration using Chrome's storage API.
-- Clean and responsive design with a close button for dismissing the banner.
-- Easy-to-use configuration interface.
+- Session timer that tracks time spent on websites (including subpages)
+- Custom buttons with configurable links for each website

 ## Installation